jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Section 18 does not prevent the Commissioner communicating to a person who is an officer, employee, or agent of the Department of Internal Affairs or the New Zealand Police any information relating to a registration, or absence of registration, for a foreign trust that the person is authorised by the Commissioner of Police or the chief executive of the Department of Internal Affairs to receive.

 ### 29 Government agencies: voice recognition analysis
-Section 18 does not prevent the Commissioner communicating to a person (the officer) who is an officer or employee of a public sector agency, as defined in the Privacy Act 1993, information if—
+Section 18 does not prevent the Commissioner communicating to a person (the officer) who is an officer or employee of a public sector agency, as defined in section 7(1) of the Privacy Act 2020, information if—
   (a) the officer is authorised by the public sector agency to receive the information; and (b) the information relates to a record of the voice of a person (the client), used by the Commissioner to verify the identity of the client, or relates to an analysis of the record; and
   (c) the information is obtained, held, and communicated by the Commissioner for a purpose relating to verifying the identity of the client; and